YadamVinay369/TaskManagementServer/README.md

   POST /api/createTask
 ```

+- Provide description,status of the task in json format.
+- Status is optional.
+If not passed, default value of pending is assigned.

 | Parameter     | Type     | Description                            |
 | :------------ | :------- | :------------------------------------- |
 | `description` | `string` | **Required**. task description         |